ulelab/peka/README.md

 **Outputs**

 The default outputs produced by PEKA for each specified genomic region are:
-- A pdf file with graphs showing k-mer occurrence distributions around thresholded crosslink sites for top n most enriched k-mers.
-K-mers are clustered based on their sequence and distributions.
+- A pdf file with graphs showing k-mer occurrence distributions around thresholded crosslink sites for top n most enriched k-mers in the region spannig
-- A csv file with clusters of top n k-mers.
+-50...50 nt around thersholded crosslink sites.
+K-mers are clustered based on their sequence and distributions. **NOTE: Even though top k-mers are selected with respect to the user-defined window, the graphs of top k-mers are not scaled to the selected window and are always plotted in the -50...50 nt range.** y-axis on the plots denotes a % of thresholded crosslinks for which a particular k-mer occurs at a specified position (y-axis).
 - A tsv file with summed occurrence distributions of k-mers within defined clusters.
 Distributions in this file correspond to the curves on the last plot in the .pdf file.
 - A tsv file with calculated PEKA score and occurrence distribution for all possible k-mers in the window -48 to +50 around thresholded crosslinks.
   - This file also contains several other values that are calculated for a particular k-mer during the analysis, such as: